uccser/cs-field-guide/docs/source/developer/interactives.rst

     }

   You will need to make sure the path to this file is listed in the ``csfieldguide/package.json`` file.
-  More information on npm modules can be found on the static files page.
+  More information on npm modules can be found on the :ref:`static files` page.

 - ``static/interactives/<interactive-slug>/js/third-party/`` - Any third party JavaScript libraries specific to this interactive must be stored in this directory (unless you are using a CDN).
   It is preferred to include JavaScript libraries in a ``package.json`` file (see above).